Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: The CONFIG Model

 It is worth noting that, with the Brownian-like Kernel 2, sample paths from the discrepancy process $\delta(\mathbf{x},\mathbf{t})$ will be highly non-smooth.
 In particular, within any neighborhood around $\mathbf{t} = \mathbf{0}$, the discrepancy $\delta(\mathbf{x},\mathbf{t})$ will equal 0 an infinite number of times.
 This may be unintuitive for other properties of discretization error (see, e.g., Equation (1) of \cite{bect2021quantification}), which require that $\delta(\mathbf{x},\mathbf{t}) = 0$ only when $\mathbf{t} = 0$.
 Our justification for Kernel 2 is not from such properties, but rather from its ability to embed prior information on \textit{expected} numerical convergence via its non-stationary specification.
 In applications where trajectory smoothness is a concern, Kernel 1 may be a better kernel choice; more on this below.

 Figure~\ref{fig:Kernel_vis} visualizes the two proposed nonstationary kernels in the simple setting with a single fidelity parameter $t$.
 For Kernel 1, we set $\theta_q = 1$ and $q=1$, and for Kernel 2, we set $l=l_q=2$ and $q=1$.
 We see these two kernels have noticeably different shapes: Kernel 1 shows a smooth and gradual increase as either $t_1$ or $t_2$ increases, whereas Kernel 2 exhibits a sharper increase and has a cusp along the line $t_1=t_2$.
-This cusp causes the highly non-smooth sample paths from Kernel 2, whereas the smoother Kernel 1 induces smoother sample paths, as noted above.
+This cusp causes the highly non-smooth sample paths from Kernel 2, whereas the smoother Kernel 1 induces smoother sample paths, as can be seen from the corresponding sample paths in Figure \ref{fig:Kernel_vis}.